 A woman in Al’s office suggested a “medical vacation,” something Al had never heard of.
-So he started doing research and contacted several groups in the US that assist people in medical travel.
-He also found some LAPBAND discussion groups on Yahoo in which people who’ve had the surgery tell their stories and post their pictures.
+He started doing research and contacted several groups in the US that assist people in medical travel.
+He also found LAPBAND discussion groups where people who have had treatments tell their stories and post their pictures.
 “I saw some interesting before-and-after pictures on there,” Al says.
 The more Al studied the LAPBAND option, the more right it seemed for him.
 “I didn’t want any of the other bariatric options; I felt the LAPBAND was the least intrusive,” he explains.

 Al had a number of concerns about having the procedure done abroad.
-For one thing, he needed to know who would fill his LAPBAND back home.
+For starts, he needed to know who would fill his LAPBAND back home.
 He felt sure no US doctor would touch him after he’d seen a doctor out of the country.
 But the medical travel company he selected reassured him on that point.
 They took the worry out of travel in several others ways, too.
 The agency took care of transportation and hotel arrangements.
-With Monterrey as his destination, he didn’t need to be concerned about the Mexican border towns that made him uncomfortable.
+With Monterrey as his destination, he was not as concerned about the Mexican border towns that made him uncomfortable.

 “So they sent me information on the doctor so I could evaluate him, and on the hospital, too,” says Al. “It was an American-owned hospital, with American standards.
 The doctor, I looked him up, does this procedure in Mexico and Texas, so both sides of the border, which was reassuring.
 So I signed up with them.
 The whole thing ended up costing me $7,000 for travel and surgery in the hospital.”